zhang314159265/light/status.md

 # Scratch
 - end2end train the digit recognizer with light <++IMP
-  - support Module.parameters()

 - improve the build system (do this after the digit recognizer works e2e)
-  - make changing python file super easy
+  - make changing python file super easy [DONE]
   - recompile a file only if the dependencies is updates